IEEE-MSB-CS/Reverse_Engineering_21-22-V0/session-3/README.md

 ## table of content
 - what's the debugger ?
 - why we need it ? and how it works
 - static & dynamic analysis
+- flavours (AT&T , intel)
 - analyze with **objdump**
 - intro to **GDB**
 - intro to **radare2**